pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 ### Defining an Integration Route

-If neither of the above route types work for you, API Gateway uses so-called _integrations_ to hook up an API Gateway endpoint to backend services that will execute code in response to requests.
+If neither of the above route types work for you, AWS API Gateway uses so-called _integrations_ to hook up an API Gateway endpoint to backend services that will execute code in response to requests.
 The above examples use integrations internally, even if it's not evident in the simple interface exposed.